 But then I could not erase this paragraph.
 And I waited in anxiety for the day readers would protest vehemently.
 But strangely, this article was consecutively selected and printed in 6 Vietnamese magazines (that I was aware of) - 3 in Canada, 2 in California and 1 in Atlanta - verbatim, without any modification or erasure!
 So many readers had read it without any reaction.
 It seemed that everybody accepted it as an ordinary assertion and gobbled it with ease!

 Captain Do Duc, General Toan's Attache

 How was I able to find Captain Do Duc?
-As a matter of fact, Captain Do Duc found me, or rather my brother caused him, led him to me in the amazing following chain of events.
+Captain Do Duc found me, or instead, my brother caused him, led him to me in the following fantastic chain of events.